vmagnin/ForSudoku/README.md

 ### 8) Create a minimal puzzle

 If a completed valid grid is not in memory, we will start from a new one.
 As the algorithm uses random numbers to remove digits in the grid, following validity rules, the final number of given digits is a priori unknown.
-The process will be generally quick and the obtained puzzle will be most of the time half-empty.
+The obtained puzzle will be typically half-empty (and quick in that case), or more empty if you are lucky.

 ### 9) Create a minimal puzzle with n given digits

-You can ask the program any number of given digits in the [17, 81] range, but the computation will become longer below 33 as the algorithm is based on brute force: it launches the previous option until we obtain a puzzle with n given digits.
+You can ask the program any number of given digits in the [17, 81] range, but the computation will become longer below 33 as the algorithm is based on brute force: it launches the previous option until we obtain a puzzle with exactly n given digits.

 ### 10) Create a puzzle grid (not guaranteed to have a unique solution)